aaronbloomfield/ccc/hws/btcparser/index.md

 $
 ```

 There is only one transaction in this block.
 With a preamble of 8 bytes, a header of 80 bytes, and a transaction count of 1 byte (since it's a compactSize unsigned integer with value of 1), the transaction has to start at byte 89 (0x59).
-This is the row with address 00000050, and the start of the transaction is the last 7 bytes on that line ("01 00 00 00 01 00 00"), and continues until the end of the block.
+This is the row with address 0x00000050, and the start of the transaction is the last 7 bytes on that line ("01 00 00 00 01 00 00"), and continues until the end of the block.

 Putting all those bytes together gives us the (ASCII) hex of the transaction, which is stored in a `txn` variable:

 ```
 txn="01000000010000000000000000000000000000000000000000000000000000000000000000ffffffff4d04ffff001d0104455468652054696d65732030332f4a616e2f32303039204368616e63656c6c6f72206f6e206272696e6b206f66207365636f6e64206261696c6f757420666f722062616e6b73ffffffff0100f2052a01000000434104678afdb0fe5548271967f1a67130b7105cd6a828e03909a67962e0ea1f61deb649f6bc3f4cef38c4f35504e51ec112de5c384df7ba0b8d578a4c702b6bf11d5fac00000000"
 ```

+In binary, the transaction is 204 bytes long.
+As the hex representation above uses two characters for one (binary) byte, the string above is 408 characters long.

 Because there is only one transaction, the hash of the hash of that transaction is also the Merkle tree root.
 So we get the sha256(sha256()) hash of that data, which we have to convert to binary form first: